pavelsimo/shapes/README.md

 ## Third-party tools

-This project would not have been possible without the help of the following tools, many thanks to its developers!
+This project would not have been possible without the following amazing tools, many thanks to its developers!

 - [JSON for Modern C++](https://github.com/nlohmann/json)
 - [amalgamate.py](https://github.com/edlund/amalgamate)